AntitheticalElysium/Nutrition-Survey/README.md

 1. **Survey Files**: Place your survey Excel files in the `data/surveys/` folder
    - Files should be named like: `survey_1.xlsx`, `survey_2.xlsx`, etc.
-   - The tool expects data starting from row 4 (rows 1-3 are headers)
+   - The tool expects data starting from row 1 (row 1 is the header).
+   - **Sex Information**: The participant's sex ('M' or 'F') must be specified in cell `K2` of the survey file.

 2. **Nutrition Database**: Ensure `nutrition_data.xlsx` is in `data/reference/`
-   - This contains the nutritional values for different food groups
+   - This contains the nutritional values for different food groups.

+3. **Reference Files**: Ensure `ref_man.xlsx` and `ref_woman.xlsx` are in `data/reference/`
+   - These files contain reference nutritional values for men and women, respectively.

 ### Step 2: Run the Nutrition Calculator